Red Bull KTM Factory Racing: 2018 season

 Expectations from KTM were to step up their results.
 This had happened at the start of the season with Espargaró finishing in the points a total of seven times in a row.
 Smith struggled to get the same start to the season that Espargaró had.
 At the 2018 Spanish motorcycle Grand Prix it was announced that Johann Zarco would replace Smith for 2019.

 During the 2018 German motorcycle Grand Prix Kallio suffered a major knee injury during the practice sessions.
 Injury would then befall Espargaró who broke his collar bone in a warm-up session in preparation for the 2018 Czech Republic motorcycle Grand Prix.

 Smith would be the stand-alone KTM factory rider, with Espargaró trying to return from injury too soon resulting in poor results and even not starting a Grand Prix.
 After a tough season and not meeting as many expectations, the 2018 Valencian Community motorcycle Grand Prix would become the most successful day in KTM so far in Grand Prix Racing.
 KTM and Espargaró would, respectively, take both their first podiums in the top class of motorcycle grand prix racing with Smith ending his KTM career with a personal best finish with 8th place in the torrential rain of Valencia.

 2019 season

 In August 2019, contracted rider Johann Zarco announced he would not ride for KTM in 2020.
 In September 2019, the KTM team announced Zarco would not ride in the remaining six events from 22 September, with test rider Mika Kallio taking his place.

 2020 season

-On 9 August 2020, KTM secured their first MotoGP win, and their first dry weather podium with Brad Binder at the Czech GP.
+On 9 August 2020, KTM secured their first MotoGP win, and their first dry weather podium with Brad Binder at the Czech Grand Prix.